Makuna/NeoPixelBus/ReadMe.md

 Arduino NeoPixel library

 A library to control one wire protocol RGB leds like SK6812, WS2811, and WS2812 that are commonly refered to as NeoPixels.
+Supports most Arduino platforms.
+This is the primere library for the Esp8266 as it provides a functional library for all Esp8266 module types.

 Please read this best practices link before connecting your NeoPixels, it will save you alot of time and effort.
 [AdaFruits NeoPixel Best Practices](https://learn.adafruit.com/adafruit-neopixel-uberguide/best-practices)